-As of January 1st, 2018, Google’s new policy changes have taken effect.
-We have outlined the new policies that are most likely to impact your Google Ad Grant account, and what to do in the case of a violation, and subsequent suspension from the Google Ad Grant program.
+As of , Google’s new policy changes have taken effect.
+We have outlined the new policies that are most likely to impact your Google Ad Grant account, and what to do in the case of a violation and subsequent suspension from the Google Ad Grant program.

 The Google Ad Grant is one of the most valuable and underutilized tools that nonprofit organizations have.
 A $10,000 monthly advertising credit can go a long way if you know how to use it, and in our experience, we have found that most nonprofits and marketing agencies have trouble managing the Ad Grant effectively.
 Due to the specialized nature of the credit and Google’s evolving policies, anyone using this philanthropic advertising platform should be ingrained in the specifics of the AdWords software, the nuances of the nonprofit landscape, and grant policies.

-In January, Google made the most sweeping changes to the Ad Grant program since they started in 2003.
+In , Google made the most sweeping changes to the Ad Grant program since it started in .
 Due to the vast changes, many organizations’ Ad Grant accounts are at risk of suspension.
 What are these changes?
 And what should you do if your account gets suspended for a policy violation?

 Automatic Suspension for Discrimination: This has slowly been implemented already.
-Google has disapproved keywords and ads related to any discriminated groups regardless if it is negative or positive.
+Google has disapproved keywords and ads related to any discriminated groups regardless of wheter they are negative or positive.
 This change would mean that if Google finds you in violation, they will suspend your entire account.
 This new policy codifies Google’s anti-discrimination policies to be specific to the grant.

 This policy is a needed update to the Ad Grant program, as there are nonprofits that have misused or abused the program.
 However, due to automation issues, some otherwise responsible organizations have been caught up in the net of this change.
 There are 3 main sections of this policy that you could be affected by:

-1. Single-Word Keywords (ie. ‘car,’ ‘yoga,’ ‘boat’): Google’s Ad Grant Team has designated any keyword less than two words (excluding your own branded terms), too generic for the use in the Ad Grant program.
+boat): Google’s Ad Grant Team has designated any keyword fewer than two words (excluding your own branded terms) too generic for use in the Ad Grant program.

 In order to accomplish this, you will need to do any of the following:

-Annual Survey: This new requirement is actually a step backwards in time.
+Annual Survey: This new requirement is actually a step backward in time.
 Grant accounts used to either have to reapply annually or, in the case of Pro accounts, answer a survey.
-Now all Ad Grant recipients are required to answer a detailed survey by March of 2018 in order to maintain access to their Ad Grant.
+Now all Ad Grant recipients are required to answer a detailed survey by in order to maintain access to their Ad Grant.
 This will repeat annually from this point forward.

 Most of these policies are relatively easy to abide by on the surface, as long as you are actively managing your account.
-However, sometimes in order to adhere to these new requirements, eliminating otherwise well performing keywords can lower your engagement rates and total monthly AdSpend.
-With this in mind, it is important to have a partner that understands and has the experience to find new ways to optimize the Ad Grant program to help your nonprofit.
+However, sometimes in order to adhere to these new requirements, eliminating otherwise well-performing keywords can lower your engagement rates and total monthly AdSpend.
+With this in mind, it is important to have a partner who understands and has the experience to find new ways to optimize the Ad Grant program to help your nonprofit.